NikolaiF90/AIDCharacterSheetandMechanicSystem/README.md

 - Compact character data injection into AI context — efficient even with large parties
 - Multiplayer compatible — auto-creates sheets on join, detects active player, syncs on name change
 - Banned names protection — prevents invalid character names
+- **Tag system** — add `[CSMS]` to any story card title, AI reads the entry and auto-generates a character sheet when that character appears in the story
 - D&D 5e stat foundation (STR, DEX, CON, INT, WIS, CHA)
 - Designed for compatibility with Inner Self, Auto-Cards, and other popular systems